ryandhjeon/obsidian-notes/Papers/Learning to Extrapolate Knowledge_ Transductive Few-shot Out-of-Graph Link Prediction.md

 	2. [Transductive GEN]: 2nd GNN; learns to predict the links not only between seen and unseen entities, but also between unseen entities themselves.
 - Link prediction for unseen entities is unreliable, which gets worse when few triplets are available for each entitiy.
 - [Stochastic embedding] is used to learn the distribution of unseen representations for stochastic embeeding to account for the [uncertainty]
-- [Transfer learning strategy] to model the long-tail distribution.
+- [Transfer learning strategy] to model the <u>long-tail distribution</u>.
 Leads GEN to represent the unseen entities that are well aligned with the seen entities

 *Link prediction goal*
 - Entitiy prediction